 Human rights organizations and liberal society at large is indifferent to the plight of women in Balochistan, in the wake of acid attacks.
 Human rights organization justifiably supported the cause of Malala and vehemently condemned the flogging of innocent women at the hands of Taliban of Swat in 2009.
 However the issue of acid throwing on women in Balochistan is equally important if not more than the two aforementioned issues.
 Still no significant voice has been raised by any human rights organization so far.
 Tehmina Durrani has been vocal against Acid attacks on women in Balochistan in recent years.
 Similarly, Sharmeen Obaid Chinoy made an Academy award winning documentary on acid attack victims.
 Sadly nothing is heard from them on serial acid attacks in Balochistan so far.
 When it comes to Balochistan even the biggest champions of human rights, democracy and social welfare go into hibernation.
 It’s futile to hope anything from such people and organizations, their human rights activism is for their vested interests only.

 Balochistan government is synonymous with failure these days.
 Dr. Malik Baloch, the chief Minister of Balochistan, is the epitome of a failed political leader.
 Notwithstanding his several claims that schools will be opened in Panjgur, nothing changed on the ground.
 Dr. Malik has issued a customary statement of condemnation against acid attacks and that’s it.
 One should not hope anything more than that from him and his incompetent cabinet.
 The women in Balochistan are thus at the mercy of savages who will stoop low to any depths to pursue their sinister agenda.
-There is no light at the end of the tunnel and Balochistan as a society is gradually being plunged into an abyss by the some people who are supposed to protect it.
+There is no light at the end of the tunnel and Balochistan as a society is gradually being plunged into an abyss by the same people who are supposed to protect it.

 The Balochistan Point